StevenTammen/bibledocs.org/content/subject-index.md

 header-title="Revelation 1:4 - What is going on with the mention of seven Spirits?"
 %}}

+## Israel {#israel}

+### Israel > Theocracy {#israel-theocracy}

+#### Israel > Theocracy > Idolatry had severe national consequences {#israel-theocracy-idolatry-had-severe-national-consequences}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-trinity-in-the-old-testament/#idolatry-as-an-explanation-for-god-s-veiling-of-his-nature"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Trinity in the Old Testament" header-title="Idolatry as an explanation for God's veiling of His nature"
+%}}

 ## Jesus {#jesus}

+### Jesus > As mediator between us and the Father {#jesus-as-mediator-between-us-and-the-father}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament-introduction/#the-inaccessibility-of-the-father-apart-from-christ"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament - Introduction" header-title="The inaccessibility of the Father apart from Christ"
+%}}

+### Jesus > As messenger of the Father {#jesus-as-messenger-of-the-father}

+#### Jesus > As messenger of the Father > Does not speak how angel messengers like Gabriel do {#jesus-as-messenger-of-the-father-does-not-speak-how-angel-messengers-like-gabriel-do}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament/#the-angel-who-is-said-to-have-led-the-israelites-out-of-egypt"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament" header-title="The angel who is said to have led the Israelites out of Egypt"
+%}}

+### Jesus > As the Messiah, has been spoken of since the beginning of creation {#jesus-as-the-messiah-has-been-spoken-of-since-the-beginning-of-creation}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/the-messiah-pre-figured-in-the-old-testament/#introduction-the-old-testament-s-portrayal-of-the-suffering-of-christ"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="The Messiah Pre-figured in the Old Testament" header-title="Introduction: the Old Testament's portrayal of the suffering of Christ"
+%}}

 ### Jesus > First advent {#jesus-first-advent}